Skip to main content

 ScienceDirect image

-The levator scapulae muscle originates from the transverse processes of the 1st–4th cervical vertebrae and inserts into the superior angle of the scapula.
+The levator scapula muscle is another component of lateral neck muscles and originates from the lateral mass of the atlas and the transverse processes of the subsequent three cervical vertebrae and inserts at the cranial corner of the medial margin of the scapula.

 Osmosis image

-The levator scapulae is a large, superficial muscle of the upper back and neck that extends along the neck and elevates the scapula, or the shoulder blade
+The levator scapulae is a large, superficial muscle of the upper back and neck that extends along the neck and elevates the scapula, or the Learn with Osmosis

 Complete Anatomy